 - No memory effect – can recharge at anytime

 - Up to 10-year shelf life when stored properly

 - Higher capacity versions have much fewer charge cycles and cost more

 - Only available in AA and AAA sizes

-In every single aspect – from capacity to shelf life – lithium batteries are the absolute best.
+Lithium batteries are the absolute best in every aspect – from capacity to shelf life.
 They come with huge amounts of capacity.
-The weight to capacity ratio is also fantastic, which makes them great for situations like backpacking or bug out bags where you want to keep weight down.
+The weight-to-capacity ratio is also fantastic, which makes them great for situations like backpacking or bug out bags where you want to keep weight down.

 The quality of lithium batteries is generally very high, so you can get a lot longer running life out of the batteries compared to other types like NiMH LSDs.

 Until recently, lithium batteries were only available in specialty sizes.
 Now you can find AA and AAA sizes of lithium batteries.
-Just make sure you check the voltage of the batteries to ensure they match the device you are using.
-High voltage lithium batteries could fry certain devices.
+Just check the voltage of the batteries to ensure they match the device you are using.
+High-voltage lithium batteries could fry certain devices.